tabarra/txAdmin/docs/events.md

 ## txAdmin:events:playerDirectMessage (v5.0)
 Called when an admin DMs a player.
+Can be used with the convar `txAdmin-hideDefaultDirectMessage` to display custom direct message notifications.
 Event Data:
 - `target`: The id of the player to receive the DM.
 - `author`: The name of the admin.